-LCD (liquid-crystal display) are also a common display technology.
+LCD (liquid-crystal display) is also a common display technology.
 They require a backlight to illuminate the display, which often means there will be an additional layer of thickness.
-While the additional light can’t replicate the deep black levels and contrast ratio of OLED and AMOLED, they are easier to see in bright sunlight and other similar settings.
+While the additional light can’t replicate the deep black levels and a contrast ratio of OLED and AMOLED, they are easier to see in bright sunlight and other similar settings.

 Black and white

 These screens lack the colour that makes others look dynamic, but they have an advantage in improving battery life considerably.
 Some black and white displays are OLED, though there may be others that use E-Ink displays typically used in eReaders.
-These are legible in bright environments without glare, but would need a light source to be visible in the dark.
+These are legible in bright environments without glare but would need a light source to be visible in the dark.

 Smartwatches will often offer always-on displays, where you can keep the screen active at all times.
 Other times, they can only light up when activated by motion, like flicking your wrist up to light up the screen for a quick glance, to preserve battery life.
 Most smartwatches also use touchscreen displays, letting you tap and swipe for easy, intuitive navigation.

-Smartwatches will offer varying degrees of water-resistance and waterproofing to ensure they can still function when exposed or submerged.
+Smartwatches will offer varying degrees of water resistance and waterproofing to ensure they can still function when exposed or submerged.
 That additional protection is great for engaging in outdoor activities where rain or snow might be in the mix.
 A waterproof smartwatch can help you track swimming without worrying about a malfunction.
 Just be sure that the watch specifications allow for use in both clear and saltwater.